 The Council was previously a member of the New Zealand Mutual Liability Riskpool scheme ('Riskpool').
-The Scheme is in wind down, however the Council has an ongoing obligation to contribute to the scheme should a call be made in respect of any historical claims (to the extent those claims are not covered by reinsurance), and to fund the ongoing operation of thescheme.
+The Scheme is in wind down, however the Council has an ongoing obligation to contribute to the scheme should a call be made in respect of any historical claims (to the extent those claims are not covered by reinsurance), and to fund the ongoing operation of the scheme.

 The likelihood of any call in respect of historical claims diminishes with each year as limitation periods expire.
-However, as a result of the Supreme Court decision on 1 August 2023 in claim involving both weathertight and non-weathertight defects).
+However, as a result of the Supreme Court decision on 1 August 2023 in Napier City Council v Local Government Mutual Funds Trustee Limited, it has been clarified that Riskpool has a liability for that member's claim in relation to non-weathertight defects (in a mixed claim involving both weathertight and non-weathertight defects).
+Riskpool has advised that it is working through the implications of the Supreme Court decision.
+At this point any potential liability is unable to be quantified.